Monthly U.S. Immigration Visa Bulletin [April 2026]

 When to File an Adjustment of Status Application

 If you want to become a U.S. permanent resident through a family-based or employment-based visa, an immigrant visa petition must first be filed on your behalf by a relative or employer.
-If no petition has been submitted for you yet, learn more about the Adjustment of Status process.
+If no petition has been submitted yet, learn more about the Adjustment of Status process.

-If a petition has already been filed or approved, you may need to wait until a visa becomes available in your category before applying with Form I-485.
+If a petition has already been filed or approved, you may need to wait until a visa becomes available in your category before applying using Form I-485.
 The table below will help you determine when to file your application based on your visa category.

 Family-Sponsored Preferences

-Final Action Dates for Family-Sponsored Applications (January 2026)
+Final Action Dates for Family-Sponsored Applications (April 2026)

 Family-Sponsored Categories All Other Areas CHINA (Mainland Born) INDIA MEXICO PHILIPPINES